sqlobject/sqlobject/docs/SQLObject.rst

             f.close()

         def _del_image(self, value):
-            # I usually wouldn't include a method like this, but for
+            # We usually wouldn't include a method like this, but for
             # instructional purposes...
             os.unlink(self.imageFilename())